Payroll Compliance Watchouts

 Difference Between Employees & Independent Contractors:

-Has on-the-job training, set hours and guidelines for how their work should be completed.
+Set hours and guidelines for work to be completed.

 Need help determining the classification of an employee?